 - Salt: I like using kosher salt, but regular table salt works just fine.

-- Cinnamon stick and/or vanilla bean: are optional, and you can use one or both.
+- Cinnamon sticks and/or vanilla beans are optional, and you can use one or both.
 A pinch of ground cinnamon and/or drops of vanilla extract also work.

 Variations & substitutions